Vote Bison Campaign

 Bison as the National Mammal

-On October 30, 2013, Representatives Wm.
-Lacy Clay (MO-1), Fortenberry (NE-1), Noem (SD-At Large), and Serrano (NY-15) introduced H.R.
-3400, the National Bison Legacy Act, to adopt the American bison as the National Mammal of the U.S. Similar legislation was introduced in the 112th Congress, earning the support of 31 Senators and Representatives.
+In the 113th Congress (2013-2014), Representatives Wm.
+Lacy Clay (MO-1) and Jeff Fortenberry (NE-1) and Senators Tim Johnson (SD) and John Hoeven (ND) have introduced the National Bison Legacy Act (H.R.
+3400/S. 2464), to make the American bison the National Mammal of the U.S. Similar legislation was introduced in the 112th Congress, earning the support of 31 Senators and Representatives.

 National Buison Day